 Some control in the kernel also allows us to make the system fail-safe, i.e., no application can escape its sandbox even if there are unforeseen errors that might cause the monitor itself to terminate.
 When the sandboxing process terminates, the kernel terminates all processes that it was monitoring.
-Additionally, the kernel keeps track of new processes being created and of processes that exit.
-Child processes inherit the policy of their parents.
+Additionally, the kernel keeps track of creation of new processes and of processes that exit.
+Child processes inherit the policy of their parent.

-If the kernel can not use the fast path for a system call, it needs to ask the policy daemon in user space for a policy decision.
+If the kernel cannot use the fast path for a system call, it must ask the policy daemon in user space for a policy decision.
 In that case, the process is blocked until the daemon returns with an answer to permit the system call or to deny it with a certain error code.
 Information is exported from the kernel to user space via a simple yet comprehensive interface.

-The user space policy daemon uses the interface to the kernel to start monitoring processes and to get information about pending policy decisions or state changes.
-The state changes may be process creation, processes exiting, processes changing their uid or gid, and other state changes.
+The user space policy daemon uses the kernel inter-

+face to start monitoring processes and to get information about pending policy decisions or state changes.
+The state changes may be process creation, processes exiting, processes changing uid or gid, and other state changes.

 The daemon may also request information about the result of a system call.
 This allows us to know, for example if the execve system call has succeeded in replacing the current process image with a new application.
-This event can be used to install a new policy from the policy database.
+This event can install a new policy from the policy database.

-System call interception does not provide atomicity between the time a policy decision is made and the time a system call is executed.
+System call interception does not provide atomicity between the time a policy decision is made and the time a system call is executed, i.e. the time of check is not the time of use (TOCTOU).
 As a result, an adversary can change the system call before it is executed but after the policy daemon has inspected it.
 For example, two processes that share parts of their address space may cooperate to present one set of system call arguments to the policy daemon and another one to the kernel.
 When the kernel suspends the first process to consult the policy daemon, the second process is still running and may change the system call arguments of the first process after they have been inspected by the daemon.
-This lack of atomicity may result in the execution of unchecked arguments allowing an adversary to escape the sandbox.
+For filesystem access, an adversary may also redirect the access by changing a component in the filename to a symbolic link after the policy check.
+This lack of atomicity may allow an adversary to escape the sandbox.

-We avoid these race conditions by replacing the system call arguments in the kernel with the arguments that were resolved and evaluated by Systrace.
+We prevent these race conditions by replacing the system call arguments with the arguments that were resolved and evaluated by Systrace.
+The replaced arguments reside in kernel address space and are available to the monitored process via a read-only look-aside buffer.
 This ensures that the kernel executes only system calls that passed the policy check.